Am I eligible?

-- You need to decide which funded childcare provider you would like your child to go to and call them to see if they have availability (a list of funded childcare providers is sent to you with your eligibility letter)
+- You need to decide which funded childcare provider you would like your child to go to and call them to see if they have availability - you can use the Families Information Service (FIS) Childcare Finder to find a list of funded childcare providers

 - You then need to take your eligibility letter to your chosen childcare provider so they can use your eligibility code to claim the funding for your child.

 - If your child has already been awarded the funding, this will not be taken away from them, even if your circumstances change.
 Your child will be able to continue to access the funding until the term after their 3rd birthday, when they will then be eligible for the universal 15 hours.

 - If your child isn’t eligible for the funding and your circumstances have changed, you can apply to see if you are now eligible using the methods stated in the ‘How do I apply to see if my child is eligible?’ section above.

 What if I don't know which childcare I want to use?